Spiritual Health

 by Robert Waters

 Most commentaries follow and support the ancient position of the Catholics regarding Jesus' teaching on the "MDR" issue, and therefore they seek to interpret Deut.
 24:4 (as well as the first 3 verses) to make sense of what they think Jesus said.
-But Gil is an exception.
-He says it is "...with respect to her first husband, being by her divorce from him, and by her marriage to another, entirely alienated and separated from him, and so prohibited to him..."
+But Gil (noted commentary) is an exception.
+Regarding the woman being defiled, he writes:

 Now, it makes sense that if a woman was merely put away (with no certificate) she would commit adultery if she married, as well as the man (Matt.
 5:32).
-But if a man was tired of a woman and divorced her, why would God punish the woman by saying she had committed some great sin i.e. that "defiled" had reference to her, making her impure or polluted, and that she was not free to marry?
-Indeed, why require certificate in the first place if it did not entirely free the woman of bondage to her husband "so she may go be another man's wife" and actually have a life?
+But if a man was tired of a woman and divorced her, why would God punish the woman by saying she had committed some great sin i.e. that defiled had reference to her, making her impure or polluted, and that she was not free to marry?
+Indeed, why require a certificate in the first place if it did not entirely free the woman of bondage to her husband "so she may go be another man's wife" and actually have a life?

 See related article: http://totalhealth.bz/divorce-and-remarriage-defiled.htm